County Court Bulk Centre frequently asked questions

 - Do you admit part of the claim but dispute the rest? - if so complete the defence and admission forms (N9b & N9a forms) stating how much you admit and giving valid grounds why you dispute the rest, and file with the court.

 - What if I want more time to file my defence? - please complete the Acknowledgment of Service form in the claim pack which will give you 28 days from the date of service of the claim.

 Please be aware that failure to reply to the claim pack could lead to judgment being entered against you.

 I do not live in Northamptonshire, why is my claim issued there?

 The Northampton Bulk Centre was established to deal with the administrative side of the debt recovery process, allowing local county courts to concentrate on other areas.
 If a hearing on the claim / judgment is needed, the case will be heard at a local county court.
 The Northampton Bulk Centre does not have these facilities.

 What is the Claim process?

-The Claimant issues a Claim through the Claim Production Centre (CPC) - further details regarding the CPC can be found on the Bulk Centre web site.
+The Claimant issues a Claim through the County Court Business Centre (CCBC) - further details regarding the CCBC can be found on the Business Centre web site.
 When the Claim form is sent, the Defendant has 14 days to respond to the Claim from the date of service (5 days after the date of issue) before judgment by default may be entered.
 This information can be found at the top of your Claim form.

 If you send an Acknowledgment of Service, you then have 28 days after the date of service to send your Defence or Part Admission.
 If you agree to the full amount then complete the N9A form and send this directly to the Claimant.
 Submitting an admission response may result in Judgment being entered against you.